 If a teen’s parent or close family member has struggled with an eating disorder, the teen has an increased likelihood of having an eating disorder as well.

 Today, more than ever before, “thinness” as well as a perfect body and face are attributes that are prized and promoted by society.
-Television, movies, and magazines overflow with women who are thin.
+Television, movies, and magazines overflow with thin people.
 This emphasis on weight can trigger a teen’s obsession with being thinner through dieting and other methods of weight loss.

 Social media is a powerful way of connecting with others from all over the world.
 Of course, there is a dark element to social media as well.
 Some teens are bullied through their social media pages for their weight which can lead to an eating disorder.